SpongeBob SquarePants season 6: Episodes

+King Neptune will not celebrate his birthday until SpongeBob and Patrick find his long lost son, Triton.

 Reception

 The show itself received several awards and nominations for its sixth season, including the Kids' Choice Awards for Favorite Cartoon in 2009 and 2010.
 SpongeBob SquarePants won the 2009 and 2010 Indonesia Kids' Choice Awards for Favorite Cartoon, while being nominated at the 2010 Kids' Choice Awards Mexico for the same category.
 At the 2009 ASTRA Awards, the show was nominated for the Favourite International Program category, but did not win.
 The show itself received several recognition, including the Kids' Choice Awards for Favorite Cartoon in 2009 and 2010.
 The series was nominated for the award in 2008, but lost to Avatar: The Last Airbender.
 The series also won the same category at the Philippines Kids' Choice Awards and Indonesia Kids' Choice Awards, held in 2008 and 2009, respectively.
 At the 2009 ASTRA Awards, the show was nominated for the Favourite International Program category.
 Furthermore, the show won the Choice TV Animated Show category at the 2009 Teen Choice Awards.
 At the 37th Daytime Emmy Awards, the show won for Outstanding Special Class Animated Program, while the directors, including Andrea Romano, Tom Yasumi, Andrew Overtoom and Alan Smart, were nominated for Outstanding Directing in an Animated Program.
 Alan Smart was also nominated at the 36th Annie Awards for Direction in an Animated Television Production or Short-form for "Penny Foolish".
 "Suction Cup Symphony" received a nomination at the 2009 Golden Reel Awards for Best Sound Editing: Television Animation.
 The episode "SpongeBob SquarePants vs. The Big One" was nominated at the 2010 Golden Reel Awards.
 At the 2009 and 2010 BAFTA Children's Awards, the show was nominated for the Kids' Vote – Television and International category, respectively.
 In 2010, the "SpongeBob vs. The Big One" DVD won the Best Home Entertainment Production category.
 The DVD release of the episode was nominated at the 37th Annie Awards for Best Home Entertainment Production.
 At the same award body, SpongeBob SquarePants was nominated for Best Animated Television Production for Children, while Tom Kenny won Best Voice Acting in a Television Production for his work on the television film SpongeBob's Truth or Square as SpongeBob SquarePants.
 Furthermore, at the 38th Annie Awards, the show won for Best Animated Television Production for Children, while the crew members, Jeremy Wakefield, Sage Guyton, Nick Carr and Tuck Tucker, won the Music in a Television Production category.
 SpongeBob SquarePants also won at the 2011 ASCAP Film and Television Awards for Top Television Series.
 At the 2010 and 2011 TP de Oro, the series won the Best Children and Youth Program category.
 Sarah Noonan has been nominated for two Artios Awards of the Casting Society of America, out of which she won for Television Animation.
 "Dear Vikings" was nominated at the 61st Primetime Emmy Awards for Outstanding Special Class – Short-Format Animated Programs; however, it had no winner as the nominees neither received the necessary 50 percent support.